Tilesets API recipe reference

 If an allowed_output

-array is provided only the attributes specified in the array will be saved to the tileset.
-This does not prevent the attributes that are not excluded by allowed_output
+array is provided, only the attributes specified in the array will be saved to the tileset.
+This does not prevent the attributes that are not listed in the allowed_output

-from being used in filter expressions and other steps throughout the publish job.
+from being used in filter expressions and other steps throughout the publish job; the other attributes are removed in the final step of processing.

 In this example, features in the resulting tileset will only have two attributes, name_en